-- Sell for more money (90% say this)
+- Sell for more money (90-percent say this)

-- Sell faster (82% say this)
+- Sell faster (82-percent say this)

-- Most people consulted think that hardwood provides higher resale value than other floors, such as carpet, luxury vinyl flooring, or laminate, though they cannot confirm this with figures.
+Most people consulted think that hardwood provides higher resale value than other floors, such as carpet, luxury vinyl flooring, or laminate, though they cannot confirm this with figures.

 It's important to install a floor that suits your home and your needs rather than thinking only of its return on investment, especially if you expect to be in the house for a number of years.